-Here's a quick question: Do you seem to bask in the euphoria you get from night showers like I do?
+Here's a quick question: Do you like taking a shower before sleeping like I do?

 For those of us who enjoy ending the day with an amazing, hot shower (or even a cold one at that!), then you'd agree with me that it can get pretty difficult to maintain your hair till dawn.